spicywebau/craft-embedded-assets/README.md

 ```

 As embedded assets are still normal asset files, you can access them through the `craft.assets` elements API.
 In order
-to get the actual embed data, call the `craft.embeddedAssets.fromAsset(asset)` function where `asset` is the embedded
+to get the actual embed data, call the `craft.embeddedAssets.fromAsset(asset)` function where `asset` is the asset
-asset model.
+model.

 ### `craft.embeddedAssets.*`